Special edition Ferrari smartphone joins Acer lineup

 A relationship with the Prancing Horse marque that stretches back to 2003 has seen Acer release a range of Ferrari branded products including the Ferrari 4000 Carbon Fiber notebook and the Ferrari F-20 LCD display.
 At Computex 2010 this week the company is showing off the latest devices including the Acer Liquid E Ferrari special edition smartphone.

+Sporting a glossy casing in the distinctive Ferrari red the Acer Liquid E Ferrari special edition boasts a 3.5-inch, 480 x 800 pixel, capacitive touchscreen on the front and the famous Scuderia Ferrari shield on the back.
 The phone's 512MB of internal memory is packed with Ferrari-themed content including videos, pictures and ringtones of the Ferrari engine to help users personalize the device.
 The memory can also be expanded up to 32GB via a microSD slot.

 The 3G HSDPA phone is powered by an 8250 768MHz Snapdragon processor and runs on the Android 2.1 OS.
 Other features include a 5-megapixel camera with autofocus and geo-tagging, accelerometer sensor for auto-rotate, Wi-Fi (802.11 b/g), Bluetooth (v2.0 with A2DP), 3.5mm audio jack, A-GPS support and a proximity sensor for auto turn-off.
 The battery should be good for up to 400 hours standby or up to 5 hours talk time without refueling.
 The phone also comes with a Ferrari-branded Bluetooth headset to let you display your allegiance at all times.